metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_v_sphere_cluster_v1alpha3_manifest.md

 Optional:

-- `api_bind_port` (String) APIBindPort configures the vSphere cloud controller manager API port.Defaults to 43001.
+- `api_bind_port` (String) APIBindPort configures the vSphere cloud controller manager API port.
+Defaults to 43001.
-- `api_disable` (Boolean) APIDisable disables the vSphere cloud controller manager API.Defaults to true.
+- `api_disable` (Boolean) APIDisable disables the vSphere cloud controller manager API.
+Defaults to true.
-- `ca_file` (String) CAFile Specifies the path to a CA certificate in PEM format.If not configured, the system's CA certificates will be used.
+- `ca_file` (String) CAFile Specifies the path to a CA certificate in PEM format.
+If not configured, the system's CA certificates will be used.
 - `datacenters` (String) Datacenters is a CSV string of the datacenters in which VMs are located.
 - `insecure` (Boolean) Insecure is a flag that disables TLS peer verification.
 - `password` (String) Password is the password used to access a vSphere endpoint.
-- `port` (String) Port is the port on which the vSphere endpoint is listening.Defaults to 443.
+- `port` (String) Port is the port on which the vSphere endpoint is listening.
+Defaults to 443.
-- `round_tripper_count` (Number) RoundTripperCount specifies the SOAP round tripper count(retries = RoundTripper - 1)
+- `round_tripper_count` (Number) RoundTripperCount specifies the SOAP round tripper count (retries = RoundTripper - 1)
-- `secret_name` (String) SecretName is the name of the Kubernetes secret in which the vSpherecredentials are located.
+- `secret_name` (String) SecretName is the name of the Kubernetes secret in which the vSphere credentials are located.
 - `secret_namespace` (String) SecretNamespace is the namespace for SecretName.
 - `secrets_directory` (String) SecretsDirectory is a directory in which secrets may be found.
-Thismay used in the event that:1.
-It is not desirable to use the K8s API to watch changes to secrets2.
+This may used in the event that: 1.
+It is not desirable to use the K8s API to watch changes to secrets 2.
 The cloud controller manager is not running in a K8s environment, such as DC/OS.
-For example, the container storage interface (CSI) is   container orcehstrator (CO) agnostic, and should support non-K8s COs.Defaults to /etc/cloud/credentials.
+For example, the container storage interface (CSI) is container orcehstrator (CO) agnostic, and should support non-K8s COs.
+Defaults to /etc/cloud/credentials.
-- `service_account` (String) ServiceAccount is the Kubernetes service account used to launch the cloudcontroller manager.Defaults to cloud-controller-manager.
+- `service_account` (String) ServiceAccount is the Kubernetes service account used to launch the cloud controller manager.
+Defaults to cloud-controller-manager.
-- `thumbprint` (String) Thumbprint is the cryptographic thumbprint of the vSphere endpoint'scertificate.
+- `thumbprint` (String) Thumbprint is the cryptographic thumbprint of the vSphere endpoint's certificate.
 - `username` (String) Username is the username used to access a vSphere endpoint.